tsackton/taelgarverse/docs/people/extraplanar-powers/yeshara.md

 Now, Yeshara rules over the domain of Cairn Dor, where she enforces her vigil against sleep.
 Her guardians, the [Shemra Azem](<../../groups/shemra-azem.md>), are magically connected to dreamers, kidnapped mortals from the [Material Plane](<../../cosmology/material-plane.md>); through this connection, they never sleep, and can survive seemingly fatal wounds.

-Her subjects, the remnants of the [Yo'nari](<../../groups/cultures/yo-nari.md>), now called the Nurm-Dor, live in fear of sleep.
+Her subjects, the remnants of the [Yo'nari](<../../groups/cultures/yo-nari.md>), now called the Nurim-Dor, live in fear of sleep.

 Yeshara cannot be killed while Cairn Dor exists, but she can be subdued.
 If her magic fails, she falls into a slumber that lasts for tens or hundreds of years and puts her domain into stasis while it lasts.